 Some people have had some challenges building the Iron Gym.
 In this video, you can watch someone quickly assemble it, but you can watch it on a lower speed setting to see what he does.

 As a stand-alone piece of home workout equipment, the Iron Gym Bar is very effective tool for upper body workouts.
-The three-in-one workout model is the reason this workout bar scores so highly in design.
+The gym pull up bar, three-in-one workout model is the reason this workout bar scores so highly in design.
 It also can be easily stored in a closet and fits on most door frames, giving the bar a perfect score in terms of size.

 For the price of the product, the Iron Gym Workout Bar is very good value.
 For a price that ranges around $25, you can buy a standalone piece of upper body workout equipment for your home gym.
 At that price, you can even consider expanding the size your home gym!
 Because of this value relative to cost, the Iron Gym Workout Bar garners a perfect rating for price.
 This workout bar gets a slight hit to its features score because the bar height is not adjustable, but the use of a chair to reach the bar will easily fix this problem.